section-engineering-education/engineering-education/content/articles/understanding-collections-in-python/index.md

 published: true
 url: /understanding-collections-in-python/
 title: Understanding Collections in Python
-description: This article will help the reader understand specialized data structures that comes with collections module in Python.
+description: This article will help the reader understand specialized data structures that come with the collections module in Python.
 author: leah-wangari
 date: 2022-03-02T00:00:00-21:30
 topics: [Languages]